patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * * NNLearner overview: https://docs.google.com/presentation/d/17KfH14LP1ToNQA1u4b8WiWEcwr9bDY6KNd0Xws8iOdk/edit?usp=sharing

 ### Debugging Primitives with Standalone Tree Evaluator
 * I began using Standalone Tree Evaluator this week to debug the primitives we'd made.
+Most of the code was finished out by Karthik and Kevan, but they had only tested it in a Collab notebook, not in EMADE.
 * Initially, I was obtaining issues with malformed individual strings.
 I used the error messages to debug this.
 * Upon digging deeper, I discovered that the error message was a result of trying to turn a layer (BidirectionalAttention) into a literal.
 I asked in the slack about this, and discovered we had to edit gp_framework_helper.py.
 * IMPORTANT FUTURE NOTE FOR ADDING PRIMITVES: all new primitives added have to be added to the set in gp_framework_helper.py.
 This is an example, which is the code I wrote to add our primitives, at the end of the addPrimitives() method: